myd1/Anatomize/README.md

 I decided to make some effort.
 Hoping these open source repositories can help researchers and developers on data privacy (privacy preserving data publishing).

+### Usage:
+My Implement is based on Python 2.7 (not Python 3.0).
+Please make sure your Python environment is collectly installed.
+You can run Anatomy in following steps:
+1) Download (or clone) the whole project.
+2) Run "anonymized.py" in root dir with CLI.

+	# run Mondrian with default l(l=10)
+	python anonymizer.py

+	# run Mondrian with l=20
+	python anonymized.py 20

 ## For more information:

 [1] X. Xiao, Y. Tao.
 Anatomy: simple and effective privacy preservation Proceedings of the 32nd international conference on Very large data bases, VLDB Endowment, 2006, 139-150